spimelabs/spimelabs.github.io/index.md

 ### Spimelabs

-We provide embded and distributed systems solutions
+Building embded and distributed systems with a touch of formal verification